zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 we could implement an option in Arti so that only RPC users can actually use the SOCKS port.

+## Security concerns

+RPC connect strings can contain instructions to read and write files, and possibly, in the future, perform other security-relevant actions.
+RPC connect strings (and paths to them) should be handled the same way as other critical configuration.

+> For example, a future connect string variant might
+> specify a *program to execute*.

+RPC connect strings, and connect string paths,
+MUST ONLY be obtained from trusted sources
+(such as environment variables, and trustworthy parts of the filesystem).

+Arti RPC connect strings from untrusted sources MUST NOT be used (neither by RPC clients, nor by the Arti RPC server).
+A client application MUST NOT allow software that it does not trust completely to supply RPC connect strings.

+> For example, an Android app providing Tor services
+> MUST NOT provide RPC connect strings to other apps,
+> since (per the Android security model)
+> those other apps MUST NOT completely trust the Tor provider app.
+>
+> Allowing the Tor servce to supply the connect string,
+> might allow the Tor service to completely take over the client app.
+> While the Tor service can inevitably, by its nature,
+> subvert client apps' use of Tor,
+> the service is not supposed to have total control over the clients.
+>
+> (Instead, the Tor service might proxy the RPC requests,
+> or, when supported in the future by Arti RPC, provide an RPC connection
+> which has seen a "drop privileges" call restricting the clients' use.)

 ## Still unspecified